Moving to Cyprus in 2026 [Expat Guide]

 Tax Residency: The 60-Day Rule and 183-Day Rule

-Cyprus offers two routes to tax residency, which is relevant if you want to benefit from Non-Dom status, the IP Box, or the favourable dividend tax rates:
+Cyprus offers two routes to tax residency: the 60-day rule and the 183-day rule.
+Both determine eligibility for Non-Dom status, the IP Box, and favourable dividend tax rates.

 - 183-day rule: Spend more than 183 days in Cyprus in a calendar year.
 This is the default rule and the one most expats satisfy naturally once they relocate.